Mediagone/doctrine-specifications/README.md

     }
 }
 ```
-Let's register it in our collection:
+Let's register it in our specification collection:
 ```php
 final class ManyArticle extends SpecificationCollection {